madpiano/2019-432/slides/class21/README.md

 ## Today's Topics

-1. Minard's Map - A Graphic Memorial.
+1. Minard's Map - A Graphic Memorial - see links below.
 2. One last example of survival analysis.
 3. Fitting and interpreting robust linear regression models.